 Wrangell Public School District

-- Public schools in Wrangell Public School District have an average math proficiency score of 52% (versus the Alaska public school average of 37%), and reading proficiency score of 53% (versus the 43% statewide average).
-This district's average school ranking is in the top 10% of public schools in Alaska.
+Public schools in Wrangell Public School District have an average math proficiency score of 52% (versus the Alaska public school average of 37%), and reading proficiency score of 53% (versus the 43% statewide average).
+This district's average testing ranking is 10/10, which is in the top 10% of public schools in Alaska.

 |School District Name||Wrangell Public School District|